Financial-aid and Scholarships

 Is financial aid available for international students?

-International students are welcome to apply for all available financial aid opportunities.
+International students are welcome to apply for financial aid opportunities.

 We are committed to supporting talented students from diverse backgrounds, regardless of nationality.